This post is part of the series 'MSTest v2'. Be sure to check out the rest of the blog posts of the series!

 #Create a test

-To create a test, you have to write a method with the attribute [TestAttribute] in a class decorated with the [TestClass] attribute.
-The TestClass attribute may seem superfluous, but we'll see in another post its importance 😃 You can use the methods of the Assert class to validate the behavior of the method under test.
+To create a test, write a method decorated with the [TestMethod] attribute inside a class decorated with [TestClass].
+The TestClass attribute may seem redundant, but its importance will be covered in a later post.
+You can use the methods of the Assert class to validate the behavior of the method under test.

 C#